x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/new-features/updates.md

 # Updates for Exchange Server

 Exchange follows a quarterly delivery model to release Cumulative Updates (CUs) that address issues reported by customers.
-CUs also might add new features and functionality.
+CUs sometimes also add new features and functionality.

 Critical product updates are packages that address a Microsoft-released security bulletin or that contain a change in time zone definitions.
 When in Mainstream Support, critical product updates are released as needed on a monthly basis for the most recently released CU and for the immediately previous CU.
 When in Extended Support, critical product updates are released as needed on a monthly basis for only the most recently released CU.